Essay writing blog on WritePaperFor.me

 APA vs MLA: Citation and Formatting Differences

 Moreover, as these formatting guidelines cover citations, improperly formatted in-text citations and reference lists may cause you no end of trouble when your paper goes through a plagiarism checker.
-So, in some ways, understanding the distinctions between APA style vs MLA style can protect you from plagiarism accusations.
+So, in some ways, understanding the distinctions between APA style vs MLA style can help you avoid plagiarism accusations.

 So, what is the difference between MLA and APA?